Bournville School: School badge

-In the Elgar building foyer, a plaque showing the old badge can be seen, the same Griffin, just without the mortar board and scroll.
-The logo was updated to a more online friendly graphic (as per this page) to coincide with the conversion to Academy status in 2014.
+In the Elgar building foyer, a plaque showing the old badge can be seen without the mortar board and scroll.
+The logo was updated to a more simplified graphic to coincide with the conversion to Academy status in 2014.

-In the 1970s the blazer badge for pupils below 6th form was the Griffin 'passant'.

 Old Griffinians

-The Old Griffinians alumni association was formed in 1959 when the first boys left the school and continues to this day, together with an active and successful Old Griffinians Rugby Club.
+The Old Griffinians alumni association was formed in 1959 when the first boys left the school and continues to this day, together with the Old Griffinians Rugby Club.